CDC unveils new mask guidance for fully vaccinated Americans

 She urged fully vaccinated people to continue wearing masks indoors, noting there are still roughly 50,000 new COVID-19 cases per day, but said it is "safe for those who are fully vaccinated to return to the activities they love doing inside while wearing a mask."

 Individuals are considered fully vaccinated two weeks after receiving the second dose of the Moderna or Pfizer vaccine, or two weeks after receiving the one-dose Johnson & Johnson vaccine.
-President Biden will deliver remarks on the current state of the pandemic later Tuesday.
+President Biden delivered remarks on the current state of the pandemic on Tuesday afternoon and urged Americans to "go get the shot."

 The new guidelines suggest that fully vaccinated individuals continue wearing masks when in public spaces, when gathering indoors with unvaccinated people from more than one household, when visiting unvaccinated high-risk individuals or in an outdoor setting or venue where masks are required.
 The updated CDC guidance recommends that fully vaccinated people continue to avoid medium or large-sized gatherings.